carmonalab/STACAS/README.md

   <img height="80" src="docs/white.sq.png">
 </p>

-`STACAS` is a method for anchor identification, designed to be easily incorporated in Seurat pipelines for batch correction and integration of scRNA-seq datasets ([Andreatta & Carmona, bioRxiv 2020](https://doi.org/10.1101/2020.06.15.152306)).
+`STACAS` is a method for anchor identification, designed to be easily incorporated in Seurat pipelines for batch correction and integration of scRNA-seq datasets ([Andreatta & Carmona, Bioinformatics 2020](http://dx.doi.org/10.1093/bioinformatics/btaa755)).

 `STACAS` is ideal to align scRNA-seq datasets that are composed of only partially overlapping cell populations or sub-types, where other methods tend to under-perform.